-Applying for a Schengen Visa from the U.K.
+How to apply for a Schengen Visa from the U.K. ?

 Do I need a visa to travel to the Schengen Area from the U.K.?

-If you are a U.K. citizen, you do not currently need a visa to travel to the Schengen Area if you plan on staying for fewer than 90 days, as the country currently has visa-free travel arrangements with the Schengen Zone of countries.
-However, this may change depending on Britain’s arrangements following its exit from the European Union (EU).
+If you are a U.K. citizen, you do not currently need a visa to travel to the Schengen Area if you plan on staying for fewer than 90 days, despite the U.K. leaving the European Union at the end of 2020, because there is a short-term visa-free travel arrangement between the EU and the U.K. From the end of 2022 U.K. citizens will need to apply via the ETIAS system facilitating visa-free travel.

 If I need a Schengen Visa, how and where do I apply from the U.K?